ManticoreGamesInc/platform-documentation/src/tutorials/converting_to_mobile.md

 ## Overview

-Core is soon becoming available to iOS devices!
+Core is soon becoming available for **iOS devices**!
 In preparation, there are new features in the Core Editor that can help preview on different devices and manage mobile limitations.
 This tutorial will help guide creators to convert their existing games to become mobile-friendly.

 * **Completion Time:** ~30 minutes
 * **Knowledge Level:** Basic knowledge of the Core Editor.